rob-bl8ke/docker-cli/README.md

 To avoid copying over the public and src directory, we need to make use of a feature in Docker... volumes.
 A volume will map a folder outside to a folder inside the container.

-Effectively this command will attempt to mount the present working directory to the /app directory in the container.
+Effectively this command will attempt to map the present working directory to the app/ directory in the container.

 ```bash
 # Ensure this works... (get the present working directory)